JetBrains Client UI overview

 For the options on the right, in the User name field, enter a name you want to use for the session and click OK to save the changes.
 Alternatively, you can click Use system name to use it in the session.

-For the information about options in the debugger and in the advanced settings, refer to Debugger and Advanced settings.
-Note that these settings options in Code With Me Guest are limited to appearance, behavior, code editing and formatting.
+For the information about options in the debugger and in the advanced settings, refer to Debugger and Advanced Settings.
+Note that these settings options in JetBrains Client are limited to appearance, behavior, code editing and formatting.

 When a session starts, the Code With Me tool window becomes available by default.
 The tool window contains video, chat, and port forwarding.
 For more detailed information on how to work with the Code With Me tool window, refer to the Audio and video support section.

-Depending on a project you are working on in a session, Code With Me Guest supports tool windows needed for tools or frameworks in the project.
+Depending on a project you are working on in a session, JetBrains Client supports tool windows needed for tools or frameworks in the project.
 For example, if you work on a Gradle project, the Gradle tool window becomes available.

 If you have permissions for a full access to such tool windows, then you can execute the available tasks, commands, and so on.